nuodb/terraform-provider-nuodbaas/docs/data-sources/database.md

 ### Read-Only

-- `dba_password` (String, Sensitive) The password for the DBA user.
-Can only be specified when creating a database.
 - `labels` (Map of String) User-defined labels attached to the resource that can be used for filtering
 - `maintenance` (Attributes) (see [below for nested schema](#nestedatt--maintenance))
 - `properties` (Attributes) (see [below for nested schema](#nestedatt--properties))